cliosight/Docs/README.md

 - [Ensuring Trustworthiness](#trust)

-While a form is the data input interface, a report is the output of data analysis with SQL or external Python code.
+While a form is the data input interface, a report is the output of data analysis with SQL or external code.
 It is equipped with a download option to save results in the CSV format.
 Results of a report can be accessed via Cliosight's API that can serve as a source of data for visualization applications.

 1. A report may contain filters and drill-down options through nested reports and forms.
 Just like a drop-down menu input field, filters in a report can either have hardcoded values or column values of another report or table.
-They can also have a multiselect option.
+They may also have multiselect option.

 2. The content of a report is simply the result of a SQL query.
 Within an enterprise application's schema, there can be numerous SQL queries, leading to countless report and filter combinations.